Intoxication Manslaughter Charges are Serious. Let us Help You.

 Forcible Blood Draws for Intoxication Manslaughter in Texas

 Unlike other types of suspected DWI charges, if you’re involved in a fatal accident, law enforcement can use force if necessary to get blood work to use as evidence as proof you were intoxicated.
 It’s unlikely they will allow you to refuse; even after you’ve requested to exercise your rights to contact an attorney.
 Texas Penal Code, Sec.
-49.08 Intoxication Manslaughter, provides specific guidance for indicting the driver suspected of causing someone’s death in a drunk driving accident.
+49.08 Intoxication Manslaughter, provides specific guidance for indicting the driver suspected of causing someone’s death in a drunk driving accident, fatal BWI (intoxicated boat operator) accident, or plane crash where the pilot is suspected of flying while intoxicated.
 Intoxication manslaughter is a second-degree felony in Texas, one step below homicide.

-It’s also important to note you could be facing intoxication manslaughter charges if you are operating an amusement ride, operating an airplane, driving a boat or watercraft, in addition to driving a motor vehicle while intoxicated in Texas.
+It’s also important to note you could be facing intoxication manslaughter charges if you are operating an amusement ride, airplane or boat as well as a vehicle while intoxicated in Texas.
 All of these charges could that results in someone losing their life, which is why the punishment range is so severe.
 An intoxication manslaughter lawyer can help build your defense and fight for your innocence if you were wrongly accused or set up.

-Multiple Deaths in a DWI Crash = Multiples Counts in Texas
+Multiple Deaths in a DWI Crash: Texas Multiples Counts

 What Does a Prosecutor Have to Prove for an Intoxication Manslaughter Conviction in Texas?